 Access to an inner courtyard with two fruit trees, wrought iron table, chairs, hammock, bicycles.
 Outer courtyard of of driveway with resin table and chairs., view of Monsignor Patrick Smith Park.

 If I am here, I like to say hello and see if it's all to your liking and if there's anything you need.
 If I'm away, this can be done by text, phone or email.
+Please understand that this is not an inn, but a place to stay.
+The unit is supplied with what you need for a few days.
+If you need more, it is something you will have to purchase.

 The neighborhood is a visual feast.
 Bring your camera.
 It's slow-paced and full of pueblo architecture.
 The acequia is especially nice to view in summer and fall.

-We would happily stay here again.
+I would definitely come stay here again.